wbamberg/idl-reference/docs/nsIXMLHttpRequest.md

 as text/xml, even if the server does not report it as such.
 This
 must be done before the <code>send</code> method is invoked.

-@param mimetype The type used to override that returned by the server
-                (if any).

 #### Parameters ####